parsa/iato/README.md

 ### Latest news
 This is revision 1.5 of the **IAOO Toolkit**.
 This release incorporates severalfixes within the in-order simulator.
 This version is backward compatible with the release 1.5.
 ### Distribution
-**IATO** is supported on various UNIX platforms, including the Linux IA32, IA64 and Solaris. **IATO** is distributed as a compressed tar file. **IATO** has been successfully tested with the GCC 3 compiler. **IATO** is completely written in C++ and uses the STL.
+**IATO** is supported on various UNIX platforms, including the Linux IA32 and IA64. **IATO** is distributed as a compressed tar file. **IATO** has been successfully tested with the GCC 3 compiler. **IATO** is completely written in C++ and uses the STL.
 The following table provides the pointer to the distribution and the associated documentation.

 File | Description | Last update
 --- | --- | ---